 The role of recruiters

-cial role in determining the success of the University’s career center – they alone dictate how accessible jobs are to students.
+Employers play a crucial role in determining the success of the University’s career center – they alone dictate how accessible jobs are to students.

 “If they decide that they want to recruit, they’re going to recruit,” Simmons said.
 “Part of what we do in our office is go out there and talk to employers and say, ‘If you’re going to recruit, please come to Brown.'”